 If you get through to the video interview stage, questions will appear on the screen for you to answer.
 However, the JLP recruiters do provide a number of practice questions on the screen for you to have a go at before the real thing.
 Make use of these.

-You’ll see from the examples that most of the questions will centre around your skills and your motivations for applying.
-In preparation, refresh your memory on JLP's leadership and partnership behaviours and think about how you could link back to them in your answers.
+It’s likely that you’ll be asked about your motivations for applying, as well as your skills and experience and questions based on JLP’s leadership and partnership behaviours.
+In preparation, refresh your memory on these behaviours and think about how you could link back to them in your answers.
 Spend some time beforehand practising articulating your reasons for applying or times when you demonstrated a skill such as teamwork or leadership – you could even ask a friend to video you to see how you come across on the screen.